About the Human Resources Management System (HRMS) Project

 - A reduction in the regulatory, operational and financial risk through greater systems reliability.

-The implementation of a modern and integrated system will take place over the next few years and involve many campus partners and significant stakeholder consultation.
+The implementation of a modern and integrated system will take in two phases:

 Provide an integrated HRMS that will support the strategic vision of the University and the call for efficiency, cost savings, and productivity improvements.